 Accommodation and Meals

 Meals are accommodation are not included.
-You will need to bring all food with you.
-Each day during the instruction and climbing you will require a lunch and snack food.
+You will need to bring all the food with you.
+Each day during the instruction and climbing you will require lunch and snack food.
 Bring plenty of high-energy snacks.
 Particularly on cold days, we may not stop for long lunch breaks opting for more frequent short snack breaks instead.
-You will also need to bring plenty of liquids, especially on the peak days.
+You will also need to bring plenty of liquids, especially on peak days.

 There are several accommodation options available.
 The instructors and most climbers stay at the “Icefields Campground”.
 Please see the information under the ‘Location’ information above for accommodation options.